brucedkyle/architectures/docs/sustainableenterprise/sustainablefacility.md

 They continue:

 > The more innovative, more efficient and cheaper way is to equip buildings with the digital tools that allow them to automatically adjust heating, lighting and other systems to the number of people present at any given time, using real-time data analysis.

+Executing on this mission involves a staggering number of decisions, ranging from room configurations and leasing terms, to capital project planning and facilities maintenance.

 ## Use cases